Skip to main content

 10.5281/zenodo.19236689

-You can write a PREreview of Targeted Dephasing as a Causal Handle on Local Occupation Loss in an Open Bose–Hubbard Chain.
+You can write a PREreview of Local number variance as a causal handle in the one-dimensional Bose-Hubbard chain.
 A PREreview is a review of a preprint and can vary from a few sentences to a lengthy report, similar to a journal-organized peer-review report.

 Before you start